- Best debit card for getting cash at foreign ATMs: Scotiabank

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Save money on international transactions and foreign ATM fees.
+Save money on international transactions and foreign ATM fees with an international debit card.

 Best for getting cash at foreign ATMs